 This Day in History: The Doolittle Raiders avenge Pearl Harbor

-On this day in 1942, the Doolittle Raid is launched.
+On this day in 1942, the renowned aviator Lt.
+Colonel James “Jimmy” Doolittle prepares for his famous Doolittle Raid.
 Americans would not let the attack on Pearl Harbor go unanswered!
-Instead, the renowned aviator Lt.
-Colonel James “Jimmy” Doolittle would lead 16 B-25 bomber crews in a surprise attack on the Japanese homeland.
+Instead, Doolittle would lead sixteen B-25 bomber crews in a surprise attack on the Japanese homeland.

 “The president was insistent that we find ways and means of carrying home to Japan proper, in the form of a bombing raid, the real meaning of war,” Lt.
 General Henry “Hap” Arnold would later describe.